Ewall24/nosql-challenge/README.md

 # Print the first 10 results
 pprint(results[0:10])

+ Hint: You will need to use the aggregation method to answer this.

+    The first 5 rows of your resulting DataFrame should look something like this:
 Number of documents in the result: 55
 [{'_id': 'Thanet', 'count': 1130},
  {'_id': 'Greenwich', 'count': 882},